pocc/ross.gg/content/post/networking/tshark_export_objects.md

 Headless firefox can grab the files we care about (using wget/curl will not get all of the same files).
 Ten seconds should be sufficient to download all files before killing the processes.

+<discuss 3 or 4 files here.
+Include screenshot of firefox loading the same files using developer tools.
+While its cool to look at he trasnferred files in the abstract, we can also watch all of them download them in realtime with developer tools.
+This will also show us ALL of the files downloaded, including ones we may have missed with firefox headless.
+As we can see, <X>, <Y>, and <Z> files are the same, but we're missing files A, B, & C.>